thomasdarimont/spring-labs/spring-boot-javafx/readme.md

 or
 Run with ```java -jar target/spring-boot-javafx-demo.jar```

+If you want to use a custom JavaFX preloader you can specify it via the `-Djavafx.preloader` system property.

+E.g.:
+``java -jar -Djavafx.preloader=demo.AppPreloader target/spring-boot-javafx-demo.jar``

+Example log

 ```
   .   ____          _            __ _ _
  /\\ / ___'_ __ _ _(_)_ __  __ _ \ \ \ \